Dahoas/QDSyntheticData/papers/large_language_model_as_attributed_training_data_generator_a_tale_of_diversity_and_bias.md

 Extensive details on prompts and generated attributes in Appendix

 Appendix also mentions experiments and improved performance on significantly underrepresented classes because the AttrPrompt method creates samples for these classes.
-Makes sense, but I wonder if the improved diversity in AttrPrompt could improve performance on classes undetected (perhaps could measure by being more selective during attribute discovery/selection).
+Makes sense, but I wonder if the improved diversity in AttrPrompt could improve performance on classes undetected (perhaps could measure by being more restrictive during attribute discovery/selection).
 The method evidently improves robustness, but what about adaptability?

 ## Questions